 Democracy and Scandal.

 In a 2013 article co-authored with Jensen Sass, we argued that the social sciences lack a coherent theory of scandal, despite the ubiquity of scandals in our political culture.
 There we called for a new research agenda that focuses on how democracy intersects with scandal.
-We are currently undertaking our first major empirical investigation into this topic in a study of how military sexual assault scandals have shaped (and have been resisted by) military organization.
+Our first major empirical investigation, investigating sexual assault scandals in the US military, was published in Politics.
 My sole-authored study of the Abu Ghraib scandal introduced some related ideas, particularly the distinction between feedback (media chatter) and feedforward (organizational change).